-Safety, Emergency, and Enterprise Risk Management (SEERM) offers a combination course that includes information on how to respond to an active threat situation and provide first aid for large-volume bleeding.
+Risk, Safety, and Resilience (RSR) offers a combination course that includes information on how to respond to an active threat situation and provide first aid for large-volume bleeding.
 You will gain hands-on experience with how to use a tourniquet and provide first aid to someone who is bleeding.
 You will also learn the RUN-HIDE-FIGHT response to an active shooter situation.
 This class also offers participants the ability to ask what-if questions as they pertain to active threat situations.
 The course is open to faculty, staff, and students.
-Contact seerm@gmu.edu for more information.
+Contact risk@gmu.edu for more information.